eropple/fastify-openapi3/README.md

 You don't have to put yours inside a prefixed route, but I like to, so, well, there you go.

-If you do a `yarn demo`, you'll get a UI that looks like the following:
+If you do a `npm run demo`, you'll get a UI that looks like the following:

 ![a docs screenshot](https://i.imgur.com/iOPApmq.png)